-Trousers Point Reserve is part of the Strzelecki National Park and under the control of the Parks and Wildlife Service.
-So you will need to purchase a Parks Pass from Service Tasmania or either of the car rental companies before you visit.
+As a component of the Strzelecki National Park, Trousers Point falls under the jurisdiction of the Parks and Wildlife Service.
+Before visiting, you’ll need to acquire a Parks Pass from Service Tasmania or any of the local car rental agencies.

 Disabled AssistanceCaters for hearing impairment Caters for limited mobility Caters for vision impairment